savvas-paragkamian/crete-soil-health/README.md

 ## Structure of the repository

-## Sequences
+## Data

-The sequences of the ISD Crete 2016 are uploaded to ENA project[PRJEB21776](https://www.ebi.ac.uk/ena/browser/view/PRJEB21776)
+The sequences of the ISD Crete 2016 are available in ENA project [PRJEB21776](https://www.ebi.ac.uk/ena/browser/view/PRJEB21776) and were downloaded using the ENA API.
+The script is available [here](scripts/get_isd_crete_2016_fastq.sh) for the raw data and [here](scripts/get_isd_crete_2016_attributes.py) for the metadata.
+The metadata are in `xml` format and using this [script](https://github.com/savvas-paragkamian/isd-crete/blob/main/scripts/ena_xml_to_csv.py) we transform them to tabular format.

+## Reads summary

+In this [script](scripts/isd_crete_raw_data_summary.sh) there are some oneliners to provide some basic information regarding the reads.

+Total reads

+Primers

+Numbers of Ns in reads

 ## Taxonomic assignement
 We used PEMA and DADA2 for the clustering of OTUs and ASVs, respectively.